imadelh/clustering-citybike-brisbane/README.md

 **Choosing the number of clusters for K-means**

 We remind here a simple method for determining the optimal number of clusters.
-The Elbrow method consist on  computing the total within-cluster sum of square (WSS) for different values of K (number of clusters) and then Plot the curve of WSS according to the number of clusters k.
+The Elbrow method consists on  computing the total within-cluster sum of square (WSS) for different values of K (number of clusters) and then plot the curve of WSS according to the number of clusters k.

-The location of a bend in the plot is an indicator of the appropriate number of clusters (around 4 or 5 in this case)
+The location of a bend in the plot is an indicator of the appropriate number of clusters (around 4 or 5 in this case).

 the scripts `elbrow_analysis.py` returns this plot for the case of **K-means**.